-Satellite images and tracking maps of Category 1 Hurricane Nate 2017, October 3 - 11.
+Satellite images, weather maps and tracks of Category 1 Hurricane Nate 2017, October 3 - 11.
 Max wind speed 90mph.

 Nate will bring heavy rainfall of 3 to 6 inches with isolated totals of 10 inches east of the Mississippi River from the central Gulf Coast into the Deep South, eastern Tennessee Valley, and southern Appalachians through Monday, resulting in the potential for flash flooding in these areas.

 Moisture from Nate interacting with a frontal zone will also bring 2 to 5 inches of rain with isolated totals of 7 inches across the Ohio Valley and central Appalachians Sunday and Monday, which will increase the risk for flash flooding across these locations.

 Wind gusts to tropical storm force are expected over portions of the Florida Panhandle, Alabama, and Georgia through this afternoon (October 8).

 Persistent onshore flow will keep water levels elevated along portions of the northern Gulf coast through today (October 8).
 See products issues by your local National Weather Service Forecast Office for additional information.